Sainte-Trinité, Paris

-The church is accessible by the Métro (the nearby station, Trinité, is named after it).The rue de La Trinité and the square de La Trinité also take their names from the church.
+The church is accessible by the Métro (the nearby station, Trinité, is named after it).
+The rue de La Trinité also takes its name from the church.

 History

-The first church in the parish, which was then outside the city limits of Paris, was constucted en 1850 at 21 rue de Calais, but was too small for growing population and too far from the center of the parish.
-A second church was built in 1852 on the rue de Clichy, where the presnt-day Casino de Paris is located, but it also was too small.
+The first church in the parish, which was then outside the city limits of Paris, was constructed en 1850 at 21 rue de Calais, but was too small for growing population and too far from the center of the parish.
+A second church was built in 1852 on the rue de Clichy, where the present-day Casino de Paris is located, but it also was too small.
 The Abbé Modelonde, the curé of the parish, appealed to Napoleon III to construct a larger new church.